AND BEYOND

 Transforming Food Waste, Pioneering a Sustainable Future

 By and large, the modern composting industry treats all food waste the same.
-Material is mixed together as it is collected in rear-load garbage trucks, and then it is tipped at industrial facilities where it is combined with brushy waste.
-This system may be an efficient process, but the end result is often a relatively low-quality, low-value compost, not the “black gold” typically marketed to consumers.
+Collectors mix everything together in rear-load garbage trucks and dump it at industrial facilities, where it’s combined with brushy waste.
+While this may seem efficient, it often produces low-quality, low-value compost—far from the “black gold” promised to consumers.

-At our unique facility, we can then process the differing food wastes using dehydration or a biochar retort to achieve specific materials.
-Once the water is removed, the food waste is stabilized and now it becomes a question of material science.
-How can we manipulate materials into a form that creates more value?
+At our unique facility, we process different types of food waste using dehydration or a biochar retort to create specific materials.
+Once we remove the water, we stabilize the food waste and shift focus to material science—how can we transform it into higher-value forms?

-In this manner, Break it Down is transforming an under-utilized resource base into a novel set of supply chains.
-We believe the only true limit of what we can make is our imagination.
+Through this approach, Break it Down turns an under-utilized resource base into a new set of supply chains.
+We believe imagination is the only true limit to what we can create.

 Read on to learn about some of the novel products we have in development.